 - Entrepreneurship Electives (3 credits), including MIE 416 The Legal Dynamics of Entrepreneurship and MIE 418 Social Entrepreneurship Practicum

 Year after year, students are drawn to careers in entrepreneurship because the field and the degree are so dynamic.
-Upon graduation, students are prepared to start a business of their own or establish a career in marketing, finance or sales.

 The average reported salary by entrepreneurship graduates was $59,531 in 2020.